 * The Swiss aviation firm Pilatus Flugzeugwerk AG was established at Stans in December 1939 as an element of the Oerlikon Buhrle group, and proceeded to design a light single-engine transport, the "SB-2 Pelican", which performed its first flight in 1944.
 Although the Pelican was not a commercial success, it would lead to much more successful Pilatus light transports.

 The company also pursued another line of development, focused on tandem-seat trainers, beginning with the "P-2", which first flew on 27 April 1945.
 It was a low-wing monoplane of mostly metal construction, with fabric-covered control surfaces, retractable tailwheel landing gear, and an Argus AS-410A-2 12-cylinder, inverted vee, water-cooled engine with 347 kW (465 HP), obtained from Czechoslovakia.
-The P-2 was optimized for operations from high altitude airfields, and had oxygen kit, radio, and night-flying instrumentation.
+The P-2 was optimized for operations from high altitude airfields; it featured oxygen kit, radio, and night-flying instrumentation.

 PILATUS P-2: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 11.0 meters 36 feet 1 inch length 9.07 meters 29 feet 9 inches height 2.70 meters 8 feet 10 inches empty weight 1,520 kilograms 3,350 pounds loaded weight 1,970 kilograms 4,345 pounds max speed at altitude 340 KPH 210 MPH / 180 KT range 865 kilometers 535 MI / 465 NMI _____________________ _________________ _______________________